 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

 Apple has killed NFC.
-Next up: an Amex purchase?By a MCD columnist
+Next up: an Amex purchase?By

 By Tim Dunn

 With the release of the iPhone 5S and 5C, we saw the death of mobile payment as we know it, and the hundreds of thousands of NFC-enabled retailers across the world are now scratching their heads about what to do next.

 But why has Apple been so violently opposed to the NFC standard that the rest of the payments industry has adopted?

 The answer lies in Apple’s proven business model, which is based on a relentless desire to own outright any value chain in which they play a part.
 In short –it wants all of the pie, not just a thin slice.

 Apple makes money, and plenty of it, from reinventing staid business models with revolutionary and much improved customer experiences.
 It has done this again and again.

 Gaming, music, publishing, phones, messaging and now online radio: all these sectors have been substantially disrupted by Apple devices and services.